R. Clarke Cooper: Early life and career

+Education

+He earned a bachelor's degree in history from Florida State University.
+There, he was senior class president, president of the Pi Kappa Phi fraternity, and rowed for the university men's team.

+Cooper later earned a master’s of business administration from the University of Oxford.
+A member of St. Hugh’s College, Cooper served as college chapel warden and rowed for the St. Hugh’s men’s team.
+He also was elected to Apollo University Lodge, and became a life member of The Oxford Union Society.

 Military service

 While serving Governor Bush, Cooper was recruited into the U.S. Army Reserve.
 Cooper accepted an officer commission in August 2001 at Fort Meade, Maryland.
 He graduated from the U.S. Army Airborne School at Fort Benning, Georgia and the Intelligence School at Fort Huachuca, Arizona.
 In 2004 he deployed to Iraq on active duty with Combined Joint Task Force-7 and later Multi-National Force Iraq (MNF-I).
 In Iraq, Cooper served as Aide-de-Camp to the late Major General Charles H. Davidson IV.
 While Aide to Davidson, Cooper was known for actively advocating for the protection of archeological sites and artifacts, particularly the ancient city of Babylon.

 In 2013, Cooper returned to active military service with Special Operations Command Africa.
 While serving in East Africa in 2015 as the Senior Intelligence Analyst for Combined Joint Task Force- Horn of Africa (CJTF-HOA), Cooper was recruited for service in Joint Special Operations Command (JSOC).
 Cooper returned to the United States, and joined JSOC in 2016.
 It was during a 2018 JSOC rotation in the Middle East when Cooper was formally nominated for senior diplomatic appointment.